-Janus Henderson Group plc (JHG) Q1 2020 Earnings Call Transcript
+Janus Henderson Group PLC (JHG) Q1 2020 Earnings Call Transcript

 Ed Henning -- CLSA -- Analyst

 Thank you for taking my questions.
-Can we just start off on INTECH, look the outflows have been getting better there, but performance seems to be getting a little bit worse.
-Can you just touch on conversation with clients?
-And how and what the outlook is there for INTECH?
+Can we just start off on INTECH?
+Look, the outflows have been getting better there, but performance seems to be getting a little bit worse.
+Can you just touch on the conversation with clients and what the outlook is there for INTECH?

 Ed Henning -- CLSA -- Analyst